MetaCenterCloudPuppet/cesnet-site_hadoop/README.markdown

 Note 2: all classes with parameters there are configuration only classes, except the zookeeper class.
 Zookeeper must be specified only on the proper nodes, or there can be used hiera instead.

+Note 3: some parameters are taken from the other (configuration) classes.
+For example HDFS and YARN parts are optional, and they are enaled according to the *::hadoop::hdfs_hostname* and *::hadoop::yarn_hostname* parameters.

 <a name="usage-accounting"></a>
 ### Hadoop accounting